Subscribe now by email or by RSS for more hot blogging tips.

 Your about page is the single most important page on your blog.
 Most new readers who visit a blog and are thinking of subscribing will check the about page first before signing up.
 It’s your big chance to convert blog visitors from casual readers into eager subscribers.

 Make sure people who hit your about page can instantly read these four things without having to scroll down:

 1. The benefits of reading or subscribing to your blog.

 Remember your readers want to know that you can add value to their lives.
-They're not interested in your amazing social life or your exotic travel stories.
-They might get interested in those one day, but now they're after one thing: cold hard information and the solution to their nagging problem.
-If you've got the goods make sure blog readers know it right away by telling them what information they can find on your blog.
+They’re not interested in your amazing social life or your exotic travel stories.
+They might get interested in those one day, but right now they’re after one thing: cold hard information and the solution to their nagging problem.
+If you’ve got the goods make sure blog readers know it right away by telling them what information they can find on your blog.

 2. Your credibility

 Readers don’t want to invest precious time listening to any old charlatan who sets up a blog and calls themselves a guru.
 They want to know you have a proven track record of success.
 Qualifications and experience will go down well too, but don’t talk about yourself in the third person – use the word ‘I’ and write if you were talking to a friend.